-- (1) The electronic filing of complaints, petitions, pleadings, motions, or other documents by an attorney who is a registered participant in the Electronic Case Filing System shall constitute the signature of that attorney under Federal Rule of Civil Procedure 11. - (2) The name of the CM/ECF user under whose log-in and password the document is submitted must be preceded by a "/s/" and typed in the space where the signature would otherwise appear. - (3) If an attorney scans and files a document with original signatures and the attorney believes the signatures have intrinsic value, the attorney shall retain the original document until two (2) years after the expiration of the time for filing a timely appeal of a final judgment or decree, or after receipt by the Clerk of Court of an order terminating the action on appeal. - (4) The filing user of any document requiring more than one signature (e.g., pleadings filed by visiting lawyers, stipulations, joint status reports) must include either an image of the other signatures or an "/s/" before the typed name where the signature would otherwise appear.
+- (1) The electronic filing of complaints, petitions, pleadings, motions, or other documents by an attorney who is a registered participant in the Electronic Case Filing System shall constitute the signature of that attorney under Federal Rule of Civil Procedure 11. - (2) The name of the CM/ECF user under whose log-in and password the document is submitted must be preceded by a "/s/" and typed in the space where the signature would otherwise appear. - (3) If an attorney scans and files a document with original signatures and the attorney believes the signatures have intrinsic value, the attorney shall retain the original document until two (2) years after the expiration of the time for filing a timely appeal of a final judgment or decree, or after receipt by the Clerk of Court of an order terminating the action on appeal.

+(e.g., pleadings filed by visiting lawyers, stipulations, joint status reports) must include either an image of the other signatures or an "/s/" before the typed name where the signature would otherwise appear.
 By submitting such a document, the filing attorney certifies that each of the other signatories has expressly agreed to the form and substance of the document and that the filing attorney has their actual authority to submit the document electronically.